florianhartung/wasm-for-plugin-systems/work/sections/implementation.typ

         The entire WIT definition for all plugin interfaces.
         For more complex interfaces it should be divided into multiple files to modularize feature sets.
     ], [
-        WIT definition with all interfaces for the developed WebAssembly plugin system ]),
+        WIT definition for the developed WebAssembly plugin system ]),
 ) <full-wit-definition>